Félix-Houphouët-Boigny International Airport: History

-Following discussions with the Ivorian government, Ethiopian Airlines commenced direct flights to Newark aboard Boeing 787 equipment in May 2018.
+Ethiopian Airlines commenced direct flights to Newark aboard Boeing 787s in May 2018.
+The route was the product of negotiations between Ethiopian and the Ivorian government.
 The company signed a codeshare agreement with Air Côte d'Ivoire to attract passengers.
+Two months later, Ethiopian suspended its link to Newark because of the COVID-19 pandemic.
+In June 2023, the carrier began service to New York City.

-Tens of thousands were left homeless in January 2020 as homes in Adjoufou, a shanty town near the airport, were demolished, officially for safety reasons.
+In January 2020, tens of thousands were left homeless as homes in Adjoufou, a shanty town near the airport, were demolished, officially for safety reasons.
 Residents said they were targeted because they are poor.
-Two months later, at the beginning of the COVID-19 pandemic, Ethiopian suspended its link to Newark.
-The carrier ultimately decided not to resume the service, as it had been unprofitable.